by Daniel Shapiro

 Years in Russia.

 Arnold Ephraim Chaimovitch was born in Chicago in 1906 to Isaac Chaimovitsch and Clara Greenberg, immigrants from Odessa, Russia, who married in Chicago on May 3, 1905.
 [N.B.
 English spelling differs between Arnold’s and Isaac’s documents.]
 His mother returned to Odessa with little “Noli” in 1909, moving back to live with her parents.
-Arnold’s uncle was a well-respected doctor who helped support the family, but there were major social and economic troubles during those years, centering on World War I, the Russian Revolution, and the start of the USSR.
+Arnold’s uncle was a well-respected doctor in Odess who helped support the family, but there were major social and economic troubles during those years, centering on World War I, the Russian Revolution, and the start of the USSR.

 Since the Soviet economy was so bad in the early 1920s, even research professors took on tutoring work.
-Professor Samuil Shatunovsky, a distinguished mathematician at Odessa University, was hired to train the doctor’s son (Arnold’s cousin), and Arnold was part of a small group of local boys eager to learn some mathematics from the professor.
+Professor Samuil Osipovich Shatunovsky, a distinguished mathematician at Odessa University, was hired to train the doctor’s son (Arnold’s cousin).
+Arnold was part of a small group of local boys eager to learn some mathematics from the professor.
 Since no cash was available, Sahtunovsky was paid with hard candy, a standard replacement for currency at that time.

 One of the other boys in that group was Felix Gantmacher (or Feliks Gantmakher, nicknamed Fele).
 He later became a distinguished Soviet mathematician who wrote a classic treatise on linear algebra.